HARDIntegral/mersenne-rust/README.md

 Using this method, Lucas proved that M[127] is prime *by hand*.
 This mersenne number is the largest ever to be proven prime by hand.
 He also proved that M[67] is not prime without ever knowing what other factors besides itself and 1 were.

+### Karatsuba Algorithm

+The multiplication algorithm used to calculate powers of two and squares is the Karatsuba Multiplication Algorithm.